Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-99SoH5ZXCO4.md

 # [May 3rd, 2022 Livestream](../2022-05-03.md)
 ## Q&A: Do we have DLSS- if not, may we?
 https://www.youtube.com/watch?v=99SoH5ZXCO4
-This question was possibly duplicated with a more recent answer: June 28th, 2022 Livestream Q&A: DLSS? [https://www.youtube.com/watch?v=inVzZQ99Acs](https://www.youtube.com/watch?v=inVzZQ99Acs)
+This question was possibly duplicated with a more recent answer: [July 12th, 2022 Livestream Q&A: DLSS coming?](./yt-HhhszNFilFY.md) [https://www.youtube.com/watch?v=HhhszNFilFY](https://www.youtube.com/watch?v=HhhszNFilFY)

 ### Topics